VolkanSah/Exploring-the-Code-Interpreter-in-OpenAI-GPT/advanced-1.md

 #### Creating interactive widgets to enhance user interaction within Jupyter notebooks.

+The interactive widgets only work inside Jupyter notebook environments.
+They do not render in the Code Interpreter UI or ChatGPT interface, so you won’t see GUI controls there.

 ```python
 import ipywidgets as widgets
 from IPython.display import display